Preface:

 3.2 Power restrictions

 Do not select the motor-generator on power considerations alone.
-In order to fulfill the torque requirements, you might need a motor with a much higher power rating than the generated power; in particular if the generator speed is rather low compared to typical motor speeds (compare the findings in chapter 1.3 Generator efficiency).
+In order to fulfill the torque requirements, you might need a motor with a much higher power rating than the generated power; in particular if the generator speed is rather low compared to typical motor speeds (compare the findings in chapter "1.3 Generator efficiency").

 Torque and speed limitations

 The amount of torque on the generator defines the size and type of the motor-generator.
-Select a motor type with a continuous torque higher than the generator torque.
+Select a motor type with a continuous torque rating higher than the generator torque.

-When calculating the torque or current load, consider the type of operation.
 Will the generator run continuously for long periods of time, or in intermittent operation cycles, or during short intervals only?
 Accordingly, a motor size with sufficient continuous torque or current has to be chosen.

 Respect the maximum speed of the motor type.
 However, due to the generally low speeds this is hardly ever an issue.